hfoffani/hypolambda/README.md

 For HL to take on serious tasks it will need to support:

 * Add objects or dictionaries or maybe namespaces?
-* Include comments in code.
+* Include comments in the code.
 * Implement tail recursion.
 * Apply tail recursion to loops.